ingenarel/video_essays/neovim/8/script.md

 signals an error.
 ```

-Now that we've gone through the docs, let's explain this in layman's terms:
+Now that we've gone through the docs, let's explain how you would use this in your day to day lua

-this is your file structure, you have an init.lua, and a lua dir in the root dir, and 3 files in the lua dir called,
+This is your file structure, you have an init.lua, and a Lua dir in the root dir, and 3 files in the Lua dir called,
 a.lua, b.lua, and c.lua

-If you want to
+If you want to load module you would do `require("a")`, that's the same for b and c.

+Now let's do a bit more complex directory structure, inside the Lua dir, we're gonna have the x, y and z dir, with an
+init.lua file, and directories called a, b, c, and inside THOSE directories, we have the p, q, r file, with an
+init.lua

+Now remember that every single one of those files, except for the init.lua, can have separate names, and for the
+init.lua file, we're gonna talk about it later.

+If you want to require the module x, you can do `require("x")`, and the thing is, if x, is a dir, which it is in the
+current structure, you need to have an init.lua in root of the x dir, like we have here

+to require the y module's b module's r file, you can do `require("y.b.r")`

+Now here's the modularity structure that I use

+In the `x` module's `a` module's init.lua file, I'll just require the files inside the x/a directory, then I can do the
+same for the x/b and x/c, and then just require the a, b, and c module in the x module's init.lua

+And here's a good thing about modularity, for example, nvim-web-devicon is a dependency for a lot of different plugins
+that has something in their UI that uses those icons.
+Now for example, imagine if you wanted to configure the
+nvim-web-devicon itself, and if you're using lazy, the recommended way to load dependencies is using the `dependencies`
+key in your config table.

+If you're doing a single file setup, you can make the config table a separate var, then load the var as dependencies of
+each plugin that nvim-web-devicon is a dependency of.

+Because we're doing a file based modular setup, we can just put nvim-web-devicon's config in a single file, that returns
+the table, and then just require the file in as dependencies of each plugin that nvim-web-devicon is a dependency of.

+Now you've learned the basics and philosophy of file based modularization, let's talk about how I would modularize my
+own config:

-There should be a separate config directory, which hosts your own config unrelated to plugins and/or extra stuff, which
+There should be a separate configs directory, which hosts your own config unrelated to plugins and/or extra stuff, which
 could work in a clean Neovim setup.
 Now you could surely put some plugin related code in here if you really have to, but
 I try to keep that to a minimum as much as I can.
 Makes stuff really easily debuggable

-Now in that directory, I have a init.lua which just has my vim options changes, and then requires the other files from
+Now in that directory, I have an init.lua which just has my vim options changes, and then requires the other files from
 that dir, now for the sake of modularity, I could've made the "vim options change part" thing a separate file, but at
 times if you wish you can just break the modular philosophy, in the end it depends on how you feel, as you can see from
 this example.

+I also have a `keybinds` directory inside the config module, and an init.lua file and other file(s) inside of it

+Now in the root lua dir, we also have a plugins dir, which in turn just for now, should have an init.lua file, and maybe
+just a few other file(s)

+So after I've explained a bit about the dir structure, let's do some configuring